Wednesday, 24 December 2025

 Signs & Symptoms

-Doctors look for specific involuntary reflexes to determine the depth of the coma:
+During an evaluation, doctors look for specific involuntary reflexes and physiological indicators to determine the depth of the unconscious state:

-• Closed Eyes: The patient appears to be sleeping.
+• Closed Eyes: The patient appears to be in a deep sleep.

-• No Response: Limbs do not move voluntarily, though reflexes (twitching) may happen.
+• No Response: Limbs do not move voluntarily, and the patient does not speak or follow commands, though basic spinal reflexes (like twitching) may remain.

-Doctors check for "Posturing"—rigid body positions that indicate severe brain damage.
+Doctors check for "Posturing"—rigid body positions that indicate the location and severity of brain damage.

 Common Causes

-• Traumatic Brain Injury (TBI): Car accidents or blows to the head.
+• Traumatic Brain Injury (TBI): Severe car accidents, falls, or direct blows to the head that cause the brain to shift or swell.

-• Lack of Oxygen (Anoxia): Drowning or heart attack resuscitation.
+• Lack of Oxygen (Anoxia): Brain oxygen deprivation following drowning, smoke inhalation, or heart attack resuscitation.

-• Toxins: Overdose of drugs, alcohol, or carbon monoxide poisoning.
+• Toxins & Overdose: Overdose of drugs, alcohol, or carbon monoxide poisoning.

 Diagnosis: The Glasgow Coma Scale

 8 or less Severe Coma.
-(Doctors often say, "Less than 8, intubate," meaning the patient needs a machine to breathe).
+(Common medical phrase: "Less than 8, intubate," as the patient likely cannot protect their own airway).

 Understanding the Outcomes

-Coma rarely lasts longer than a few weeks.
-Patients usually transition into one of these states:
+A true coma rarely lasts longer than a few weeks.
+Depending on the brain's ability to heal, patients usually transition into one of the following states:

-Vegetative State The person may have open eyes and sleep-wake cycles, but has no awareness of surroundings.
+Vegetative State The person has sleep-wake cycles and may open their eyes, but has no conscious awareness of their surroundings.

-Locked-In Syndrome (Rare) The person is fully awake and aware but completely paralyzed and cannot speak or move.
+Locked-In Syndrome (Extremely Rare) The patient is fully awake and aware but completely paralyzed, often only able to move their eyes.

 Family Support & Complications

-• Muscle Contractures: Physical therapy (moving the limbs) helps prevent muscles from shortening and freezing in place.
+• Muscle Contractures: Physical therapy (passive range of motion) helps prevent limbs from permanently "freezing" in place.

-• Infections: Pneumonia and bladder infections are common risks due to immobility and catheters.
+• Secondary Infections: Pneumonia and Urinary Tract Infections (UTIs) are major risks due to long-term catheter use and lack of lung expansion.

 No comments: